Bachelor of Science in Civil Engineering

 Students planning to seek a professional license or certificate in a state other than Alaska are required to contact the UAA offering department before enrolling to determine if the program meets the licensing/certification requirements of the state in which they wish to practice.

 Applicants for admission who, in addition to the Application and Admission Requirements for Baccalaureate Programs, have completed the high school preparation curriculum listed below (or their university equivalents) with minimum grades of C will be admitted to the civil engineering program.

 While in high school, students can prepare for entering and succeeding in the civil engineering program.
 In order to be the best prepared, students should complete the following high school curriculum with minimum grades of C:

 - English - 3 years

 Students successfully completing the above curriculum will be prepared to enroll in the first year of courses that count toward the engineering degree.
 Students without the above preparatory curriculum will need to take equivalent university courses before taking some of the first-year courses that count toward the engineering degree.
 Students are encouraged to work with their faculty advisors for developing a course plan.

 All undergraduate students, as a part of the mandatory advising plan of the department, must meet with their faculty advisor at least once in an academic year to review their academic progress and future course plan.
 It is particularly important for students to meet with their faculty advisor whenever academic difficulties arise.

 Any given CE or ES course may only be taken when prerequisites for the course are met with a grade of C or higher.
-A student who is unable to earn a grade of C or better in a CE or ES prerequisite course may attempt to earn a satisfactory grade one additional time on a space-available basis.
-Failure to earn a grade of C or better on the second attempt may result in removal from the civil engineering program.
+A student who is unable to earn a minimum grade of C in a CE or ES prerequisite course may attempt to earn a satisfactory grade one additional time on a space-available basis.
+Failure to earn a minimum grade of C on the second attempt may result in removal from the civil engineering program.

 |Introduction to Geotechnical Engineering|